Cap Rate vs. Cash on Cash Return in Commercial Real Estate

 Cap Rate = Net Operating Income / Property Value

 In this equation, real estate investors can calculate Net Operating Income by subtracting a property’s operating expenses from total income.
 The result provides some insight into the property’s operational efficiency.
-To learn more about the cap rate, click here for a detailed post.

 A higher cap rate means that the market judges the property to have more risk, which means that investors need to earn a higher rate of return to purchase it.
 As a result, the price will be lower.
 Properties in riskier asset classes like hotels, restaurants, and office buildings or those that have large vacancies or operational issues tend to fetch higher cap rates.

-The Cash on Cash Return Explained
+Cash on Cash Return Explained

-Whereas the Cap Rate provides an indication of a property’s annual return assuming an all cash purchase, the cash on cash return provides an indication of an investor’s return based on the amount of cash invested.
+Whereas the Cap Rate provides an indication of a property’s annual return assuming an all cash purchase, the Cash on Cash return provides an indication of an investor’s return based on the amount of cash invested.

 Calculating the Cash on Cash Return